 Notsuke Peninsula

-Located between the Shiretoko Peninsula and the Nemuro Peninsula, the Notsuke Peninsula stretches out like an arm into the Sea of Okhotsk.
-It is the largest sand spit in Japan, with a total length of about 26 km.
-A sand spit is a landform created by the accumulation of sand carried by ocean currents.
-Together with the intricate coastline created by the erosion of ocean currents, this is one of the reasons why the Notsuke Peninsula has nurtured a diversity of life.
+Located between the Shiretoko and Nemuro Peninsulas, the Notsuke Peninsula stretches like an arm into the Sea of Okhotsk.
+It is Japan's largest sand spit, extending about 26 km.
+A sand spit is a landform created by accumulated sand carried by ocean currents.
+Combined with the intricately complex coastline formed by current erosion, this geography is one of the factors that allows the Notsuke Peninsula to nurture diverse forms of life.

-Around GW, sightseeing boats and tidal fishing and other experiences begin.
-In summer, wild flowers bloom in the primeval flower garden where alpine plants can be seen on the plains and seals can be seen resting.
+Around Golden Week (early May), sightseeing boats and clam digging experiences begin.
+In summer, wildflowers bloom profusely in the primeval flower gardens where alpine plants can be seen at low elevation, and seals can sometimes be spotted resting.

-In autumn, when silver grass is in full bloom, set-net fishing for salmon begins.
-In winter, the inland sea is frozen over and drift ice drifts to the open sea.
-Notsuke's ocean currents carry plankton into the area, and from November to May, scallops, a specialty of the area, are fished for, and the high nutritional value of the sea area produces large scallops.
+In autumn, when pampas grass flourishes, the fixed-net salmon fishing season begins.
+In winter, the inland sea freezes and drift ice arrives at the outer sea.
+Due to the geography where ocean currents flow into the Notsuke sea area, abundant plankton is carried in.
+Scallop fishing, a local specialty, takes place from November to May, and the high nutritional value of the waters produces large scallops.

-Visitors can also relax at the Nature Center in the middle of Notsuke Peninsula with soft-serve ice cream and fresh milk from Betsukai Town.
+Additionally, at the Nature Center located in the middle of the Notsuke Peninsula, visitors can relieve their travel fatigue with soft-serve ice cream or fresh milk produced in Betsukai Town.

 - * Please note that the text shown on this page includes machine translations.